Organising and Exploring Data

 - What variables exist?

-- What common values appear?
+- What ranges or common values appear?

 Basic Exploration Techniques